© copyright notice ||| français ||| italiano

 As it happens in the current theory on tides, when they tell you that they are mainly due to the attraction exerted by the Moon, even if this attraction is infinitesimal, compared to that exerted by the Earth on its waters.

-When the culprit of a crime is not found, sometimes an innocent person is condemned, even in the presence of inconsistencies, fixing things as best they can, in practice adapting them to the least worst.
+When the culprit of a crime isn't found, sometimes an innocent person is condemned, even when there are inconsistencies, making adjustments as best they can.

-This is what happened in the case of the tidal theory.
-Not finding the true cause of the phenomenon, instead of admitting that they did not know, they preferred to state that - in the case of tides - the horizontal component of the attraction must be considered.
+This is what happened with the tidal theory.
+Unable to find the true cause of the phenomenon, rather than admitting they didn't know, they preferred to assert that—in the case of tides—the horizontal component should be considered and the gravitational attraction formula adjusted.

-Based on what has been said up to this point, I would rule out attraction as the cause of the tides, finding myself free to propose an alternative hypothesis, corroborated by evidence.
+Based on what has been said in itinerary #1 up to this point, I feel comfortable ruling out attraction as the cause of the tides, thus freeing me to propose an alternative hypothesis, supported, of course, by evidence.

-In this research, in order to prove that water also uses cumulative-dissipative processes, I had to keep in mind the difference between how it happens in seeds (still relative to the surrounding matter), and how instead it happens in liquid water (molcules in motion).
+In this research, to demonstrate that water also uses cumulative-dissipative processes, thanks to its motion relative to other matter, I had to, among other things, consider the difference between how this happens in seeds (still on the ground) and how it happens in liquid water (molecules in motion).

-In this regard, I had to see if also in water some perceptible effect could take place, caused by the movement of the Moon, showing two of the peculiarities of the cumulative dissipative processes: (1) that they are activated by the movement with respect to other matter, (2) at critical angular velocities, therefore only during brief episodes of interaction, as I had seen in the seeds.
+In this regard, I had to investigate whether some perceptible effect could also occur in water, caused not by attraction, but by motion relative to, for example, the Moon.
+This was done by demonstrating two peculiarities of cumulative-dissipative processes in seeds: (1) they are triggered by motion relative to other matter, (2) at critical angular velocities, thus only during brief episodes of interaction.

 In seeds, at critical angular velocities.

-In the seeds still on the ground, all molecules move at the same angular velocity with regard to the Moon.
-When this happens at a critical angular velocity, the processes, either cumulative or dissipative, can take place in large numbers, but in distinct periods, for the reasons already stated.
+In seeds stationary on the ground, all molecules generally move at the same angular velocity relative to the Moon.
+When this occurs at a critical angular velocity, processes, either cumulative or dissipative, can occur in large numbers, but in distinct periods, for the reasons already discussed in the first part of this site, the one dedicated to seeds.

-In seeds, when stationary on the ground, the cumulative processes take place only in the periods b-c and d-a as shown in the calendar, while the dissipative processes take place only in the periods a-b and c-d.
+In fact, in seeds, when stationary on the ground, cumulative processes occur only in periods b-c and d-a of the calendar, and dissipative processes only in periods a-b and c-d.

-The first is that water is not subject to the separation of cumulative-dissipative processes into two long periods, as occurs in seeds.
+The first is that water is not subject to the separation of cumulative-dissipative processes into two long periods, as happens in seeds.

 The second is that in liquid water, the various molecules rarely move in coordination with each other.

-The consequence of the second characteristic is that the two cumulative-dissipative processes usually remain hidden, because they are rarely carried out in a coordinated manner among a large group of molecules.
+Usually, cumulative-dissipative processes are not carried out in a coordinated manner among a large set of molecules.

 itinerary 2.3, page 2